ristau/yelp/README.md

 **Yelp** is a Yelp search app using the [Yelp API](http://www.yelp.com/developers/documentation/v2/search_api).

-Time spent: **X** hours spent in total
+Time spent: **8** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] Table rows for search results should be dynamic height according to the content height.
+- [X] Table rows for search results should be dynamic height according to the content height.
-- [ ] Custom cells should have the proper Auto Layout constraints.
+- [X] Custom cells should have the proper Auto Layout constraints.
-- [ ] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).
+- [X] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).

 The following **optional** features are implemented:

-- [ ] Search results page
+- [X] Search results page
    - [ ] Infinite scroll for restaurant results.
    - [ ] Implement map view of restaurant results.
 - [ ] Implement the restaurant detail page.

+***NOTE: I am still working on the optional features.
+Will continue to update this file as I progress.

 The following **additional** features are implemented: